mathesar-foundation/mathesar-wiki/about-the-wiki.md

 The Mathesar wiki is aimed at **people who are helping build Mathesar**.
 Please see our [main website](https://mathesar.org) for information about Mathesar aimed at general audiences.

-The wiki is our primary knowledge base for people building Mathesar.
-You can use the sidebar to navigate around the wiki.
+The wiki is our primary knowledge base.
+You can use the sidebar to navigate.
 Some quick links:

 - If you're interested in contributing to Mathesar, please look at:
   - [Joining the Community](/community)